SeanDrum/antistasi-docs-preview/reference/missions.md

 # Missions Reference

 This guide provides detailed information about all missions available in Antistasi, including objectives, rewards, and strategic considerations.
+All values are extracted directly from the game code.

 ## Table of Contents